Mallory Lab - Acadia University

 - Predicting the effects of climate change on marine birds

-- Determining key marine habitat sites for marine birds and other wildlife using miniature telemetry technology
+- Determining key marine habitat sites for marine birds and other wildlife using miniature

 - Using remote sensing to identify key wildlife habitat, and assess temporal changes